Unlocking the Power of CSS Motion Paths

 Positioning Elements Through a Path

-At the heart of the Motion Path Module lies the offset-path property, which allows us to define an SVG path for elements to follow.
-This property is reminiscent of CSS clip-path, where we define the points that the line goes through and how it gets there.
-The offset-distance property then enables us to position the element on its offset-path using any CSS <length> unit.
+The Motion Path Module introduces the offset-path property, allowing us to define an SVG path for elements to follow.
+This property is similar to clip-path, where we define the points that the line goes through and how it gets there.

 Bringing Motion to Life